Preparing information for your doctor

 • If your support person comes into the doctor’s room, will you want them to advocate on your behalf, or just listen and take notes?

-If you decide to bring a support person or advocate to your medical appointment, you may like to ask them to help you prepare.
-This will allow time for you to discuss their role and how they can support you.
+If deciding to bring a support person or advocate to a medical appointment, consider asking them to help prepare.
+This will allow time to discuss their role and how they can support.

 You can find valuable information that Emerge Australia has created to support carers to advocate for fair and equitable treatment of people living with ME/CFS on the Emerge Australia website.

-Once you have booked your appointment, use a diary to keep track of your appointment date, time, what information to bring and contact details of your healthcare team.
+Once the appointment is booked, use a diary to record the appointment date and time, the information to bring, and the contact details of any healthcare team members.

-Medicare rebates change from time to time, so it is best to ask your GP what assistance is available to cover the costs of appointments, and what out-of-pocket expenses you should expect.
-You may also like to ask if there is a public waiting list that you could join.
+Medicare rebates change from time to time, so it is best to ask the GP’s receptionist what assistance is available to cover appointment costs and what out-of-pocket expenses should be expected.
+Public hospitals are free, and you may be able to receive care if your GP provides a referral.
+Often the waiting list is long for non-urgent care.

-Having information for your appointment prepared beforehand can help you clearly communicate what you want to achieve during your appointment.
+Having information for appointments prepared beforehand can help to explain the aim of the appointment.

-Here is a sample template for your appointment or feel free to create your own.
+Here is a sample template for appointments, or feel free to create one.

 Symptom severity and severity hierarchy profile

 For people who live with ME/CFS, recording symptoms can feel like a huge task and an overwhelming process.
-Emerge Australia recommends using the symptom severity and severity hierarchy profile to help provide an overview of your symptoms to your doctor in a simple and straightforward way.
+Emerge Australia recommends using the symptom severity and severity hierarchy profile to help provide an overview of symptoms to doctors in a simple and straightforward way.

-This can help make sure that your doctor knows how many symptoms you have, how severe they are, and how to best manage your symptoms to improve your quality of life.
+This can help make sure that the doctor knows how many symptoms you have, how severe they are, and how to best manage your symptoms to improve your quality of life.

 If you find completing the symptoms profile takes a lot of energy, try completing it over a few days or weeks, or ask for help from family or friends.